 An Air of Coastal

 Shiplap, aged wood, and quilts?
 It doesn't get more quaint and cozy than this.
 The few touches that don't necessarily match but complement each other in terms of color and texture—like the lamp and pot—make it feel super cohesive.
-This bedroom presents an idyllic space to sleep for those who could get behind blending breezy coastal and warm farmhouse styles.
+This bedroom presents an idyllic space to sleep for those who like to blend breezy coastal and warm farmhouse styles.